hmrc/bootstrap-play/README.md

 ```

 ## Changes

+### Version 8.6.0
+- `application-json-logger.xml` has been included.
+Since it is customised by configuration (by `LoggerModule`) it is no longer required in services.

 ### Version 8.5.0
 - `JsonErrorHandler` has been updated to allow downgrading log the level of `401` status code error messages from `ERROR` to `WARN` with the `bootstrap.errorHandler.warnOnly.statusCodes` configuration.